Edwards Air Force Base: Geography

 The largest features of the 470 sqmi that make up Edwards AFB are the Rogers Lake and Rosamond Lake dry lakes.
 These have served as emergency and scheduled landing sites for many aerospace projects including the Bell X-1, Lockheed U-2, Lockheed SR-71 Blackbird, and the Space Shuttle.
 The lakebeds have black lines painted on them to mark seven official "runways".
 Also painted on the dry lake beds near Dryden is the world's largest compass rose: 2000 ft radius, 4000 feet in diameter.
-The Edwards AFB compass rose's magnetic declination to true north is measured by Google Earth's distance/direction measurement tool as inclined to magnetic north with a 15.3 degrees east variance of true north, as opposed to the current variance of 12.4 degrees east (2014).
-This is consistent with a calculated magnetic variance at this location in the early 1960s.
+The Edwards AFB compass rose's magnetic declination to true north is measured by Google Earth's distance/direction measurement tool as inclined to magnetic north with a 15.3 degrees east variance of true north, as opposed to the current variance of 11.5 degrees east (2025).
+This is consistent with a calculated magnetic variance of 15.5 degrees east at this location at the time of the compass rose's construction in 1956.
 The larger lake bed, Rogers, encompasses 44 sqmi of desert.
 Because of Rogers' history in the space program, it was declared a National Historic Landmark.

 The Rosamond dry lake bed encompasses 21 sqmi and is also used for emergency landings and other flight research roles.
 By August, the lake bed is dry and rough from the weather and from high-performance aircraft performing landings.
 Both lake beds are some of the lowest points in the Antelope Valley and they can collect large amounts of precipitation.
 Desert winds whip this seasonal water around on the lake beds and the process polishes them, yielding a new, extremely flat surface; the Rosamond lake bed was measured to have an altitude deviation of 18 in over a 30000 ft length; that's about 1 mm altitude deviation over every 20 m of length.

 The census-designated place encompasses an area of 44.38 sqkm of which 0.173 ha is water.